Best Kayak Ceiling Hoist System for Garages

 All kayak hoists come with a manufacturer-recommended maximum load capacity rating.
 These maximum load capacities can vary widely from model to model, but it’s imperative that you adhere to them at all times.

 It’s best to give yourself a little buffer, too, when it comes to a hoist’s maximum load capacity.
-A good guideline to follow is that you don’t want to load your hoist system beyond about 80% of its stated capacity for maximum performance.
+A good guideline to follow is that you don’t want to load your hoist system beyond about 80% of its stated capacity.
 So a system with a 60 lb limit shouldn’t be loaded with more than 48 lbs of boats and gear.

 Recommended Ceiling Height